dwave-examples/job-shop-scheduling/job-shop-scheduling/README.rst

 * Each task starts only once
 * Each task within the job must follow a particular order
 * At most, one task can run on a machine at a given time
-* Remove impossible task times
+* Task times must be possible

-Using tools from the D-Wave Ocean, these constraints get converted into a BQM, a type of equation that we can then submit to a solver.
+Using tools from the D-Wave Ocean, these constraints get converted into a BQM, a type of mathematical expression that we can then submit to a solver.
 Afterwards, the solver will return a solution that will indicate the times in which tasks should be scheduled.

 Code Specifics
 --------------